-One dead, five rescued after avalanche at Crystal Mountain
+1 dead, 5 rescued after avalanche at Crystal Mountain

-One person is dead, and five others have been rescued, following an avalanche Saturday morning in the Silver Basin region of the Crystal Mountain ski area.
+One person is dead, and five others have been rescued, after an avalanche Saturday morning in the Silver Basin region of the Crystal Mountain ski area.

 Around 10:50 a.m., witnesses called Ski Patrol with a report that a group of six people were buried by an avalanche.